StAwN74/ckSurf-1.18kd-Release/README.md

   Available for any server tickrate.
   Only 1 bonus bot for maps with several bonus stages, to finally and completely break the memory leak.
   Find me / Discuss here: https://forums.alliedmods.net/member.php?u=107052.
 More info in the included Readme.
-  Last updated summer 2020, being back summer 2021.
-Edit: Back in jan 2023, I just fixed bots, hud, and updated smlib.
+  Last updated summer 2020, being back in jan 2023.
+I just fixed bots, hud, and updated smlib, and will share soon.
   Taking no credit except the fixing part of a good ol' car, see below:
   - Replays related crashs fixed.
 Bots' trails removed like in other forks, for performance.
   - Player & admin commands related issues fixed.
 Some rcon commands (with client 0) were fuzzy.